NegusNati/distributed_Load_Balancing/README.md

 ## Load Balancing in Java

-This a simple program to demonstarte Load balancing in java using java LoadBalancing and other built in methods.
+This a simple program to demonstarte Load balancing in java using Round Robin and Random algorithms withn the help of multiple built in methods and user defined methods.

 to run this on your machine you just need to have